The Scientific Portal of Behavior, Body Language and Nonverbal Communication#

 Just by looking at Hands and Eyes

 Recently, I got an opportunity to watch an episode of the TV program "One Man Army" on Discovery Channel.
 Four participants from four different divisions of security forces were participating in the competition.
 There were three different rounds; first two were elimination rounds.
-In final round, only two participants competed for $10,000 prize and the title.
+In the final round, only two participants competed for $10,000 prize and the title.
 It was one of its kind of TV program that I was watching first time in my life.
+Only after the same, I became a hardcore fan of special forces operators.

 There were four men representing their divisions, including United States Delta Force (USDF), United States Army Special Forces (USASF) aka "Green Berets", United States Navy SEALs (USNS) and United States Army Rangers (USAR).
 Some of them were retired personals.
 Rigorous and very special training made them the kind of specialists that any nation could rely on for safety and security.
-The participant who won the competition was from one of the most elite security troops on the earth.
+The participant who won the competition was from one of the most elite security force on Earth.

-Special Forces are the game-changers in modern warfare.
+Special Forces are true game-changers in modern world.

 If a person is carrying or holding a weapon is planning to attack, its eyes and (both) hands give away hostile intentions.
 The person's entire (upper) body starts facing the target.
 The person's eyes measure the distance between the weapon and the target.
 Also, they monitor movements, position and size of the target.
 The person's fingers are kept on the trigger for firing rounds.
 Even if the person isn't aiming, fidgeting with weapon is enough.

-Without indiscriminate firing or sharpshooting from a safe distance, special force operatives are responsible in pacifying hostiles, saving civilians or rescuing hostages through armed combats with minimum or no causalities.
-They have to keep their senses sharp to collect a wide variety of nonverbal clues from all of potential attackers and hostile entities in their proximity, which can be both stationary and moving.
+Without indiscriminate firing or sharpshooting from a safe distance, special force operators are responsible in pacifying hostiles, saving civilians or rescuing hostages through armed combats with minimum or no causalities.
+They have to keep their senses sharp to collect a wide variety of nonverbal clues from all of potential attackers and hostile entities in their proximity, which can be both stationary and moving at the same time.

 Only technological sophistication doesn't ensure the victories in battles and wars.
 Success of every special operation entirely depends upon accurately gathered intelligence, extremely high vigilance, extreme coordination and timely actions only.
-Especially, close distance armed combats pushes any individual on the edge of survivability that needs sharp senses, snap judgements and quick actions.
+Especially, close quarter armed battles (CQAB) push any individual on the edge of survivability that needs sharp senses, snap judgements and quick actions.

-Strong movement coordination and silent communication takes place among special force operatives through symbolic hand gestures, eye signals and facial emblems inside the operational area.
-More they could remain covert, lesser opportunities attackers get to harm them.
-Element of surprise is the secret of success during the special operations and guerilla warfare.
+Strong movement coordination and silent communication take place among special force operators through symbolic hand gestures, head movements, eye signals and facial emblems inside the operational area.
+More they could remain covert and silent, lesser opportunities attackers get to harm them.
+An element of surprise is the secret of success during special operations and guerilla warfare.

 Minimum causalities and maximum surrenders